deeplearning4j/deeplearning4j/scala-ai.md

 * [Skymind Intelligence Layer CE](https://skymind.readme.io/v1.0.1/docs/quickstart) is a free machine learning platform that offers Scala notebooks with Zeppelin, which rely on Apache Spark for distributed training.

+* [Cortex](https://cortex.twitter.com/) - Twitter uses Scala for much of its big data stack.

 ### NLP

 * For natural language processing in Scala, see [Scala NLP](http://www.scalanlp.org/).